 There’s no doubt about it, having a facial is lovely.
 It’s relaxing, pampering and beneficial for your skin, whatever your personal skin type or issue.

-But what happens if you don’t have the time, budget or availability to get a professional facial in a salon?
+But what happens if you don’t have the availability or budget to get a professional facial in a salon?

 It’s time to discover how to give yourself a facial at home.
-By learning a simple routine you can reap the benefits of giving your skin some TLC, even if you’re on the go, stuck at home or strapped for cash.
+By learning a simple routine, you can reap the benefits of giving your skin some TLC even if you’re especially busy or strapped for cash.